MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

 - [Azure Policy](/azure/governance/policy/overview) helps to enforce organizational standards and to assess compliance at scale.

-- [Azure Business Continuity Center](/azure/business-continuity-center/business-continuity-center-overview) (ABCC) gives you insights into your business continuity estate.
-As you apply the approaches given for business continuity and disaster recovery (BCDR), use ABCC to centralize management of business continuity protection across Azure and hybrid workloads.
-The ABCC tool pinpoints resources that lack proper protection (via backup or disaster recovery) and takes corrective actions.
-The tool facilitates unified monitoring and lets you establish governance and auditing compliance through Azure Policies, all conveniently accessible in one location.
+- [Azure Business Continuity Center](/azure/business-continuity-center/business-continuity-center-overview) gives you insights into your business continuity estate.
+As you apply the approaches given for business continuity and disaster recovery (BCDR), use Azure Business Continuity Center to centralize management of business continuity protection across Azure and hybrid workloads.
+Azure Business Continuity Center pinpoints resources that lack proper protection (via backup or disaster recovery) and takes corrective actions.
+The tool facilitates unified monitoring and lets you establish governance and auditing compliance through Azure Policy, all conveniently accessible in one location.

 - For multiple workspace best practices, see [Design a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design).